 A typical contact centre may experience idle time of between 12-17% of total agent time.
-The problem is idle time occurs throughout the day, as small fragments of time.
-Two minutes here or there aren't enough to achieve something significant, but these little slices of time add up over the course of a day.
-The majority of workforce management professionals (58%) admit that intraday scheduling is something they could improve on.
+The problem is idle time often occurs throughout the day, as small fragments of time of up to a few minutes - not long enough to get anything done.
 If you could recover some of these pockets of idle time, you could create additional capacity in the contact centre and improve productivity.